Prominvestbank: History

+Three times in 2003, 2004 and in 2006 Prominvestbank was awarded The Bank of the Year for Ukraine by the world known English magazine "The Banker".

-In October, due to a sharp outflow of clients' funds, the bank's liquidity significantly decreased, so the resolution of the Board of the National Bank of Ukraine dated October 7, 2008 introduced a temporary administration in the bank.
-Among the possible investors of PIB were the head of Delta Bank Mykola Laguna and the president of the Russian investment and financial group "Intelinx" Dmitry Klyuyev.
-However, the deal did not take place.
+In October 2008, due to a sharp outflow of clients' funds, the bank's liquidity significantly decreased.
+A decision of the National Bank of Ukraine dated October 7, 2008, introduced a temporary administration in the bank.